|Machine type used||M Series Marking System|

-The general consensus is that as the laser removes the anodised layer an oxide layer forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.
+The general consensus is that, as the laser removes the anodised layer, an oxide layer forms on the surface, providing protection to the material, beyond the oxide layer thickness, preventing corrosion.

 Marking using CO2 lasers

 CO2 lasers can also be used to process anodised aluminium.
-In this case it is the dye that is directly affected rather than the material.
+In this case, it is the dye that is directly affected rather than the material.
 The energy from the laser creates a heating action that removes the dye from the surface.
-The use of CO2 is generally not as well received as Nd:YAG or Fibre due to the lower quality created by the mark process.
+The use of CO2 is generally not as well received as Nd:YAG or Fibre, due to the lower quality created by the mark process.
 This is directly related to the fact that the heating effect is difficult to control due to “heat creep”.
-The result is a fuzzy edge to the mark image.
-Not as crisp as with Nd:YAG or Fibre.
-The main advantage is that no material is removed leaving the anodising closer to its original state.
-Per unit cost will be slightly higher with CO2 due to the process time being slower.
+The result is a fuzzy edge to the mark image, not as crisp as with Nd:YAG or Fibre.
+The main advantage is that no material is removed, leaving the anodising closer to its original state.
+Although, per unit cost will be slightly higher with CO2, due to the process time being slower.

 To achieve consistent white marks on aluminium the correct laser power, repetition rate, marking speed and image fill ratio must all be made.
 With most aluminium’s a slight deviation, either way, from your standard settings should be enough to pull back any variation you see.
 In some cases, it may also be worthwhile considering a second pass with much lower power settings, to lightly skim the image removing any burning caused by the initial process pass.